jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/3 - Guardians of the Galaxy Vol. 2.md

 reviews/year: 2017
 ---

-After the surprisingly awesome {{< crosslink "Guardians of the Galaxy" >}}, it was really a question of: could they do it again?
+After the surprisingly awesome [[Guardians of the Galaxy]](), it was really a question of: could they do it again?
 The answer, a resounding... sort of?

 Don't get me wrong, Guardians of the Galaxy Vol. 2 has some pretty awesome moments.
 The opening battle in particular is spectacular (I love the contrast of dancing Baby Groot against a big smack down in the background).
 And we get all piles of additional humor based around Drax's literalness, Rocket being a racoon, ...